How Long Does it Take to Redesign a Website

 - Strategy – websites are built around specific strategies and goals, such as generating and converting leads.
 Deciding on and understanding your objectives requires careful thought and planning in the initial stage of a redesign project

 - Website platform – some website platforms, i.e. the software you use to build your site on, are more complex than others.
-At LimeLight we use a customized WordPress template which has an easy-to-use backend and content management system, but more complex software such as .NET may require a longer build time
+At LimeLight we use a customized WordPress template which has an easy-to-use backend and content management system, other platforms such as Genesis Framework or Divi work great for customizations, but more complex software such as .NET may require a longer build time

 So How Long can it Take to Redesign a Website?

 While it isn’t possible to put an exact timeframe on a website redesign, as a general estimate a good quality non-e-commerce website will take around 14 weeks from the discovery stage to launch.
 A site with e-commerce will probably take at least another two weeks on top of that.